obxyann/Sublime-Uncrustify/README.md

     ->[*Open Uncrustify Config - Matches Current Document*]

-      according current document matches the filter or language...
+      according current document matches one of filters or languages...

 ## Notices

-1. Some languages don't supported by **Uncrustify** will pop a warning.
+1. Some languages/extensions don't supported by **Uncrustify** will pop a warning.

 2. This is my first Python program.
 Before I have no knowledge about Python.
 I just read some sublime plugin codes of others, API docs and write after!

   **It is not guaranteed to work perfectly, please backup/SAVE your important/unsaved file before using!**

+3. Only tested in Windows 7 + Sublime Text 3.
+Please help to improve this plugin if it don't work in your OS!

 ## License